-Any of the following types of support may be granted in conjunction with a Performance Improvement Plan: research initiation support, travel support, summer assignments, equipment acquisition, and sabbatical leave.
+Any of the following types of support may be granted in conjunction with a PIP: research initiation support, travel support, summer assignments, equipment acquisition, referral to the Trefny Innovative Instruction Center and sabbatical leave.
 Additional support in the form of career counseling, short courses, workshops, and internships may also be offered.
 A faculty member must account to Mines for the use of this support, and any equipment purchased under such an agreement shall be the property of Mines.

-The Performance Improvement Plan shall be initiated within ninety days from the date of identification of the performance deficiencies.
-The Performance Improvement Plan shall specify a time period of up to three years during which the necessary improvement must take place.
-In exceptional circumstances this time period may be extended at the discretion of the Provost.
+The PIP shall be generally initiated within thirty days from the date of identification of the performance deficiencies.
+The PIP shall specify a time period of up to one full academic year during which the necessary improvement must take place.
+However, the end date is not guaranteed as this time period may be shortened or extended with the Provost's approval.